 Study site staff are responsible for the collection, storage, timely submission, and quality assurance of study data collected at their site and documenting the plan for these tasks in a Data Management SOP.
-All study data should be collected in accordance with applicable specifications of the DAIDS SCORE Manual policy on Source Documentation and SSP manuals.
+All study data should be collected in accordance with applicable specifications of the DAIDS SCORE Manual policy on Source Documentation and study specific SSPs.